Pediatric Orthopedic surgeons width="1024" height="188"

 Non-Surgical Treatment

-If the patient is three months or younger and has a reasonably stable hip, your doctor may just decide to routinely assess and observe the acetabulum and femoral head as they develop as a high probability exists that the joint will form normally on its own as your child grows.
+If the patient’s age is three months or younger and has a reasonably stable hip, your doctor may just decide to routinely assess and observe the acetabulum and femoral head as they develop as a high probability exists that the joint will form normally on its own as your child grows.

 Pavlik Harness